netresearch/dhl-module-shipping-m2/doc/src/EndUserDoc.rst

   data (e.g. address validation failed, invalid services selected).
 - *Debug:* Record all messages, including downloaded label raw data in the log.

-.. admonition:: Note

-   Make sure to clear or rotate the log files regularly.
+Make sure to archive or rotate the log files regularly.
 The log level *Debug* should only be set while resolving problems, because it will result in very large log files over time.

-Configuration options that are not described here are not relevant.

 .. raw:: pdf